coredns/coredns/plugin/cache/README.md

 * `serve_stale`, when serve\_stale is set, cache always will serve an expired entry to a client if there is one available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
-The default is: 'serve\_stale 0h'.
+The default duration is 1h.

 ## Capacity and Eviction